MalinkyZubr/Networking/Notes.md

 ### Router as DHCP Relay Agent
 * enter interface config mode for interface connected to subnet with clients that want DHCP
 * `ip helper-address (DHCP server address)` to say what the dhcp server address is.
 For this, you need to have a route, either static or dynamic to the dhcp server
+* remember, there is a special field in the DHCP message called CHADDR, client hardware address.
+This is a representation of the MAC address.
+This is necessary because if the DHCP request is forwarded on a relay, the source mac becomes the mac of the relay

 ### Router as DHCP client
 * from interface config mode